 - Practice chapter by chapter: There is a difference between being able to solve a problem and solving the same problem effortlessly.
 The practice of easy to medium Questions of all the chapters would enable an aspirant to sail through the questions easily.
 Know basic theories and varieties of problems of all chapters.

 - Short methods and group studies: Nothing boosts the confidence of an aspirant more than a question which he can solve without lifting the pen in an ongoing test.
 More such questions, better the score.
 This can be achieved by improving mental calculation and by discussing unconventional methods with a focused study group.
 Many times, it involves the use of options to get the correct answer.

 - Testing skills development: You may face a surprise question in the test.
 Tackling a trick question is a skill that can be achieved only by attempting enough practice of mock tests series.

 - Mental calculation: Although a basic calculator is offered in many BBA entrance exams, mental calculation always wins the race in time consumption in most of the cases.

 The only key to crack the General Knowledge/Current Affairs section is to keep oneself up to date.
 Besides reading recommended books and journals; read the newspaper daily and watch news and business channels regularly to keep a check on the happenings around the world and across industries.

 Use social media to stay updated.
 Facebook, Twitter, YouTube, etc. are a good means to acquire knowledge, so put your internet bandwidth to a better use

-Install News and GK apps on your smart phone.
+Install News and GK apps on your smartphone.
 You can brush up your GK on the go.
-GK section in all the BBA entrance exams contain MCQs with four options as answers to choose one from.
+GK section in all the BBA entrance exams contains MCQs with four options as answers to choose one from.
 The only way you can crack this is by knowing the right answer.
 So read, read and read more.

 Practice previous year GK question papers to familiarize yourself with the kind of questions asked in this section.